oun/pulumi-flux/docs/installation-configuration.md

 ---
-title: FluxCD Setup
+title: Flux Setup
-meta_desc: Information on how to install the FluxCD provider.
+meta_desc: Information on how to install the Flux provider.
 layout: installation
 ---

 ## Installation

-The Pulumi FluxCD provider is available as a package in all Pulumi languages:
+The Pulumi Flux provider is available as a package in all Pulumi languages:

 * JavaScript/TypeScript: [`@worawat/flux`](https://www.npmjs.com/package/@worawat/flux)
 * Python: [`pulumi-flux`](https://pypi.org/project/pulumi-flux/)